DeanKuhn/kuhn_portfolio/README.md

 # kuhn_portfolio
-Resume, cover letter, and career goals.
+Resume, cover letter, and career goals (with a little extra sauce).